 8082, does not specify a unique instance ID (required to safely run multiple

-proxies concurrently), and expects Zookeeper to be available at
+proxies concurrently), and expects ZooKeeper to be available at

-localhost:2181 and the Schema Registry at
+localhost:2181 and Schema Registry at

 If you started the service in the background, you can use the following command to stop it:

 To build a development version, you may need a development versions of common, rest-utils, and schema-registry.
-After installing these, you can build the Confluent REST Proxy with Maven.
+After installing these, you can build the Kafka REST Proxy with Maven.
 All the standard lifecycle phases work.
 During development, use

 $ mvn compile